-In Wyoming, DeVos gun remark more about safety than politics
+In grizzly country, DeVos' gun remark lands differently

 CHEYENNE, Wyo.
 (AP) — In grizzly country, comments by President-elect Donald Trump’s nominee for education secretary that schools should have guns on campus to protect against the bears aren’t a punch line.

-Betsy DeVos’ remark Tuesday to a Senate committee that state and local officials should decide whether guns might have a place at schools caused a big stir in some parts of the country after mass shootings have claimed scores of innocent young lives.
+Betsy DeVos’ remark Tuesday to a Senate committee that state and local officials should decide whether guns might have a place at schools caused a big stir in some parts of the country after mass shootings have claimed scores of young lives.

 But in places such as Wyoming, the issue is more about safety than politics.
 Grizzlies attack hunters, tourists and others while they are deep in the backcountry and sometimes even on a quick hike near home.
 The bears have killed six people in the Yellowstone National Park area since 2010.